CBI busts recruitment racket in CRPF's CoBRA unit; 5 constables booked | Law-Order

 - India

-The CBI has busted a recruitment racket and booked five CRPF constables posted at the headquarters of its elite CoBRA force for allegedly taking bribe to get failed candidates selected in the anti-Naxal commando unit, officials said on Thursday.
+The CBI has busted a recruitment racket by booking five CRPF constables posted at the headquarters of its elite CoBRA force for allegedly taking bribe to get failed candidates selected in the anti-naxal commando unit, officials said on Thursday.

-A former constable of the Central Reserve Police Force (CRPF) was also booked in the case, they added.

-The agency action came on a complaint from the CoBRA headquarters, which stated that some constables, during their pre-induction training in the unit, had alleged that a ''criminal network'' was operating and those associated with it took bribes from failed candidates to get them selected to the Commando Battalion for Resolute Action (CoBRA) unit of the force.
+The agency's action came on a complaint from the CoBRA headquarters, which alleged that some constables, who underwent pre-induction training at the CoBRA School of Jungle Warfare and Tactics had alleged that a ''criminal network'' was operating, which took bribes from failed candidates to get them selected to CoBRA units, they said.